openfl/www.openfl.org/download.md

 ## Problems?

-If you have any questions or concerns when you are installing OpenFL, do not hesitate to visit our friendly [community forums](https://community.openfl.org/c/help).
+If you have any questions or concerns when you are installing OpenFL, do not hesitate to visit our friendly [community forums](https://community.openfl.org/c/help) or [Discord server](https://discord.gg/tDgq8EE).
 Thank you for trying OpenFL, and please let us help if you have any problems at all.